 To speak with one of our coordinators, please leave your name and number on the pool's voicemail and they'll get back to you as soon as they can.
 Use the Register button to enter the registration website and to see class details.

 Parent and Child 1

-Ages 6 to 24 months
+Age 6 to 24 months

 Children will work on getting wet with toys and kicking, blowing bubbles, underwater exploration, floating, gliding and leg action on front and back.
 Parent/adult MUST accompany children in the water during this class.
 Children who are not potty trained must wear a waterproof swim diaper covered by a swim suit.